ptz0n/homebridge-verisure/README.md

  One-time code sent.

-✔ What is your one time code? · FAKE12
+✔ What is your one-time code? · FAKE12

  Your config is ready.